Blog

 SUMMARY

-An antenna mounted 30 feet above the ground in a flat open field with a clear line-of-sight and directly aligned to the broadcast tower could receive a signal near expected.
-In practice a 3 - 6 dB or more additional loss is not uncommon.
+An antenna mounted 30 feet above the ground in a flat open field with a clear line-of-sight and aligned to the broadcast tower would get an optimum signal.
+Terrain and clutter factors will reduce a signal.
+The loss can be 1 to 10 or more dB.

 SOURCE dB LOSS